jbrekel/pyfao56_LIRF_features/README.md

 The LIRF methodology is meant to give users additional information about the water content of soil layers beneath the active root zone, but within the final root zone for the crop.
 By assessing the difference between Drmax and Dr, the user should get an idea of how much water, in excess of Dr, can be added to the soil profile and still eventually be available to the crop.
 Moreover, the LIRF methodology uses Drmax to calculate deep percolation -- water is only lost if it moves past the maximum root depth.

+### SubPackage Changes - Tools
+The "Tools" directory includes two modules for managing observed soil water data, and a module for evaluating data used in the pyfao56 environment.

+The two modules for managing observed data are:
+* soil_water_content.py (contains the SoilWaterContent class)
+* soil_water_deficit.py (contains the SoilWaterDeficit class)

+The module for evaluating pyfao56 data is:
+* evaluations.py (contains Visualize and Analyze classes)

+Each of the modules in Tools will be discussed more thoroughly below.
+Of course, users can choose which (if any) of the classes in Tools to use.
+Some users may choose to only utilize the evaluations module, while others choose to only use some of the data management capabilities in the other modules.

+#### SoilWaterContent
+The purpose of the SoilWaterContent class is to provide input and output tools for using volumetric soil water content data in the pyfao56 environment.

+* ##### Attributes
+  * swcdata : DataFrame
+    * Soil water content data as float
+    * index - Bottom depth of the soil profile layer as integer (cm)
+    * columns - measurement date in string 'YYYY-DOY' format

+* ##### Methods
+    * savefile(filepath='tools_pyfao56.smc')
+        * Save the soil water content data to a file.
+    * loadfile(filepath='tools_pyfao56.smc')
+        * Load soil water content data from a file.
+    * customload()
+        * Override this function to customize loading soil water content data.

+* ##### How to Use
+Users should begin by importing the SoilWaterContent class: `swc = fao.tools.SoilWaterContent` (note: as of writing, class instantiation is a little more complex than this because SoilWaterContent is not officially incorporated into pyfao56...in the meantime, it should be saved to the user's machine and then imported like any other local Python module)

+The main attribute of the SoilWaterContent class is the swcdata data frame.
+The swcdata data frame uses the bottom of a soil layer, in cm, as the row index.
+For columns, the swcdata data frame uses the date of the observation in a string ('YYYY-DOY') format.
+The entries of the dataframes should be the volumetric water content observations (cm^3/cm^3) taken on the day indicated in the column name and for the layer indicated in the row index.

+Like the other classes of pyfao56, there are multiple ways to load data into the swcdata class attribute.

+Users who wish to use a text file to populate the SoilWaterContent class should follow the format of the example soil water content file provided [here](https://github.com/jbrekel/pyfao56_LIRF_features/blob/LIRF-main/tests/test6/E12_FF_2022.smc) (of course, users should change the row indices to match their assumed soil layer depths).
+Once the soil water content observations have been added to the properly formatted text file, users can then load the file to the SoilWaterContent class: `swc.loadfile('MySoilWaterContentFilePath.smc')`

+Users who wish to populate the swcdata attribute in a more programmatic fashion should use Python class inheritance to create a "child" class to the SoilWaterContent class, and then override the `customload()` method of the SoilWaterContent class.
+Keep in mind that "customloading" can be as simple as formatting the data properly in a spreadsheet, using Pandas to transfer the spreadsheet into a data frame, and then writing something like:

+    class swc_child(SoilWaterContent):
+        def customload(self, df):
+            self.swcdata = df
+ where 'df' is the variable of the data frame from the spreadsheet.

+Once a SoilWaterContent class is populated with data, that data can then be saved: `swc.savefile('FilePathForSavedFile.smc')`, passed to a SoilWaterDeficit class to calculate observed soil water deficit (see below), or used for other purposes in Python.

+To quickly view a given SoilWaterContent class, use Python's print function: `print(swc)`

+#### SoilWaterDeficit
+The purpose of the SoilWaterDeficit class is to provide input and output tools for incorporating observed soil water deficit data into the pyfao56 environment.

+* ##### Attributes
+    * swddata : DataFrame
+        * Fractional soil water deficit data as float
+        * index - Bottom depth of the soil profile layer as integer (cm)
+        * columns - string measurement date in 'YYYY-DOY' format
+    * rzdata  : DataFrame
+        * Soil water deficit (mm) data as float
+        * index - string measurement date in 'YYYY-DOY' format
+        * columns:
+            * Year    - 4-digit year (yyyy)
+            * DOY     - Day of year  (ddd)
+            * Zr      - Root depth (m), FAO-56 page 279
+            * SWDr    - Measured soil water deficit(mm) for root depth
+            * SWDrmax - Measured soil water deficit(mm) for max root depth

+* ##### Methods
+    * savefile(filepath='tools_pyfao56.swd')
+        * Save the soil water deficit data (i.e. the swddata class attribute) to a file.
+    * loadfile(filepath='tools_pyfao56.swd')
+        * Load soil water deficit data (i.e. the swddata class attribute) from a file.
+    * customload()
+        * Override this function to customize loading soil water deficit data.
+    * compute_swd_from_swc(swc, sol)
+        * Compute observed soil water deficit from SoilWaterContent and SoilProfile classes.
+Populates swddata class attribute.
+    * compute_root_zone_swd(mdl)
+        * Compute observed soil water deficit in the active root zone and in the maximum root zone, based on pyfao56 Model root estimates.
+        Populates rzdata class attribute.

+* ##### How to Use

+#### Evaluations
+The purpose of the Evaluations module is to streamline common visualizations and numerical analyses for pyfao56 users.

+#### Evaluations - Visualize

+* ##### Attributes
+    * mdl : pyfao56 Model class
+        * Provides data to visualize.
+    * edata : Dataframe
+        * All of the data to be evaluated.
+    * swd : pyfao56-Tools SoilWaterDeficit class, optional
+        * Provides observed soil water deficit data to evaluate (default = None)

+* ##### Methods
+    * plot_Dr(drmax=False, raw=False, water_events=False, ks=False,
+            title=None, save=None, show=True)
+        * Create a plot of Modeled soil water depletion
+    * plot_ET(rET=True, etc=True, etcadj=True, water_events=False,
+            title=None, save=None, show=True)
+        * Create a plot of Modeled evapotranspiration

+* ##### How to Use

+#### Evaluations - Analyze
+This class has not yet been made.

 ## Further examples
 Further example scripts for setting up and running the model are [here](https://github.com/kthorp/pyfao56/tree/main/tests).